-- Take your Tupperware to the deli counter: Fresh food can simply be filled into stainless steel containers at the respective counter.
+- Take your Tupperware to the deli counter: You can simply have fresh food filled into stainless steel containers at the counter.
 Many markets and smaller farm stores now offer this option.

-- Prefer products in a jar: Whether it's cosmetics or food, if you have the option, you should choose the glass container over plastic packaging.
+- Prefer products in a jar: Whether cosmetics or food - if you have the option, you should choose glass containers over plastic packaging.

 - Store second hand: Used goods are usually unpackaged.
-In addition, you save natural resources for the new purchase.
-So look more often in the second hand store or at eBay Classifieds over.
+You also save natural resources when buying new items.
+So take a look more often in second-hand stores or at eBay Classifieds over.

-- Prefer plastic-free online stores: On the Internet, there are now also many suppliers who dispense with unnecessary packaging material and ship their goods without plastic.
+- Prefer plastic-free online stores: There are now also many providers on the Internet who do not use unnecessary packaging material and send their goods without plastic.

-Tip: Dem plastic-free shopping as much as possible I have dedicated a separate blog article.
+Tip: Dem shopping as plastic-free as possible I have dedicated a separate blog article.
 Feel free to take a look!

-Of course, a consciously chosen lifestyle should not end with your leisure activities.
-I also have some tips that you can implement for less waste in everyday life:
+A consciously chosen lifestyle should of course not end with your leisure activities.
+I also have a few tips that you can implement to reduce waste in your everyday life:

-- Organize or support CleanUp actions: To the good deeds in your everyday life could include regular cleanups.
-Join others in collecting trash from the environment or go for a round of Plogging.
-(Jogging and garbage collection combined)
+- Organize or support CleanUp campaigns: To the good deeds in your everyday life could include regular clean-up campaigns.
+Collect garbage from the environment together with others or go for a walk.
+Plogging.
+(Jogging and collecting garbage combined)

-- Zero Waste at the Festival: By having your own cup and water bottle or pre-cooked meals, for example, it is also possible to at the festival "Zero Waste to be on the road.
+- Zero Waste at the Festival: By having your own cup and drinking bottle or pre-cooked meals, for example, it is also possible to at the festival "Zero Waste on the road.
 There are even some events whose organizers consciously want to avoid waste!

-- Collecting garbage on vacation: Also in the Vacation you can collect garbage!
-Just free a beach from the plastic waste and start a Beach CleanUp.
-Unfortunately, this is nowadays possible on almost every popular vacation beach.
+- Collecting garbage on vacation: Also in the You can collect garbage on vacation!
+Simply free a beach from plastic waste and start a Beach CleanUp.
+Unfortunately, this is possible on almost every popular vacation beach these days.

-- Zero Waste on the Road: Try with your next Travel consciously to avoid garbage.
-This works, for example, with your water bottle, lunch boxes and travel cutlery.
-You can use digital train tickets and prefer an environmentally friendly accommodation with zero waste philosophy.
+- Zero Waste on the Road: Try the next time you Travel consciously to avoid waste.
+This works again with your water bottle, lunch boxes and cutlery, for example.
+You can use train tickets digitally and choose accommodation that is as environmentally friendly as possible with a zero waste philosophy.

 Do you know of any other good zero waste leisure tips?
 Then feel free to share it with me and the community in the comments.